emelie-nilsson/fempowered/TESTING.md

 **Favorites**
 - ✅ Favorite/like heart requires login (redirects to login page if not authenticated)
 - ✅ Remove from Favorites button updates the favorites list
+- ✅ Browse the shop button redirects back to the Shop page

 **Reviews**
 - ✅ Submit Review button creates a new review (only for logged-in users)